mediachain/mediachain/README.md

 # Mediachain 💿 🔗
 The primary Mediachain repo.
-Look at the [roadmap](https://github.com/mediachain/mediachain/issues/1) to see where we're at
+Contains Transactors and peer/client code.
+Please see [the RFC](blob/bigs-wip/rfc/mediachain-rfc-2.md) for the system design.